1877 Liechtenstein general election: Background

-From 1873 to 1876, the Austro-Hungarian florin, which was being used as legal tender in Liechtenstein since 1859, dropped in value by 10%.
+From 1873 to 1876, the Austro-Hungarian gulden, which was being used as legal tender in Liechtenstein since entering a customs union with Austria in 1859, dropped in value by 10%.
 This created disadvantages in trade between Liechtenstein and Switzerland, especially for the Oberland region.
 However, the Unterland region did not see any visible losses as it mainly traded with the region of Vorarlberg in Austria.
+This led to a debate on the introduction of a gold currency from 1874, particularly in the Oberland, whereas the Unterland sought to maintain the current system.